 - In one episode of Beetlejuice Beej and Lydia (and others) are playing baseball in the Neitherworld.
 At some point it is announced that the game has changed to "Sudden Death", meaning that the losers will have to stand in the "Losers' Circle", an area enclosed by a rope.
 Beej is unimpressed (as he's been dorking around the entire game anyway) until the "circle" opens up into a fang-lined maw that belches a fireball into his face.

 - During a Halloween Special, the Yugopotamians believe that Earth is preparing for war because of all the costumed (turned real) monsters.
 When confronted, Timmy announces that war is on, and as the Yugopotamians leave they drop a "P-Bomb".
-While others are worried, Timmy is not, and announces that the P stands for Piñata.
+While Wanda and Cosmo are worried, Timmy is not, and we soon see why: the P stands for Piñata.